Energy-Efficient Massive MIMO for Federated Learning: Transmission Designs and Resource Allocations: Novel Massive MIMO Designs to Support Federated Learning Networks

-In general, an FL network includes a group of $K$ UEs and a central server.
-Each communication round includes the following four basic steps \cite{canh21TN,tran19INFOCOM,mcmahan17AISTATS}: \begin{enumerate}[label={(S\arabic*)}] \item The central server sends a global update to the UEs. \item Each UE updates its local learning problem with the global update and its local data, and then computes a local update by solving the local problem. \item Each UE sends its local update to the central server. \item The central server recomputes the global update by aggregating the received local updates from all the UEs. \end{enumerate} The above process repeats until a certain level of learning accuracy is attained.
+In this work, we focus on the optimization of communication resources in a massive MIMO wireless network that supports FL applications.
+Specifically, we consider the use of a \textit{standard} FL algorithm and develop optimized transmission designs that support this FL framework.
+We consider a network that supports FL algorithms with a synchronous aggregation mode\footnote{FL algorithms with the synchronous aggregation mode wait to receive all local model updates sent from users before aggregation, while the FL algorithms with the asynchronous aggregation mode do not.
+The FL algorithms with synchronous aggregation normally outperforms the FL algorithms operating with asynchronous aggregation in terms of convergence rate and accuracy.
+Research on improvement of learning performance of the FL algorithms with asynchronous aggregation is still in its infancy, while FL algorithms with synchronous aggregation are well studied \cite{xu21}.
+Therefore, our paper focuses on transmission protocols supporting FL with synchronous aggregation \cite{canh21TN, sai20ICML, canh20NIPS, felix20TNNLS, tran19INFOCOM, mcmahan17AISTATS}.}.
+In general, such an FL network includes a group of UEs and a central server.
+Each FL communication round includes $K$ UEs and the following four basic steps \cite{canh21TN,sai20ICML,canh20NIPS,felix20TNNLS,tran19INFOCOM,mcmahan17AISTATS}: \begin{enumerate}[label={(S\arabic*)}] \item The central server sends a global update to the UEs. \item Each UE updates its local learning problem with the global update and its local data, and then computes a local update by solving the local problem. \item Each UE sends its local update to the central server. \item The central server recomputes the global update by aggregating the received local updates from all the UEs. \end{enumerate} The above process repeats until a certain level of learning accuracy is attained.
+Details on the local and global updates along with their associated computations are thoroughly discussed in \cite{canh21TN,sai20ICML,canh20NIPS,felix20TNNLS,tran19INFOCOM,mcmahan17AISTATS}.
+We assume that before our proposed schemes are undertaken, all the UEs that participate in each FL communication round have sufficient computational capabilities to update their models.
+This assumption is widely accepted in the literature on wireless network designs for supporting federated learning, e.g., \cite{yang21TWC,zeng21TWC,wu22TCOM,viet22TVT,pavlos22CL} and references therein.